1. Catalog Entry

-Credit Hours: (5) Three hours lecture; six hours practicum
+Credit hours (5) Three hours lecture and Six hours practicum

 Focuses on the aging process to include biological, sociological, psychological, and spiritual components with clinical applications in the provision of care to older adult clients in a variety of settings, such as the community, assisted living facilities, acute care facilities, rehabilitation centers, and long-term care facilities.

 2. Detailed Description of Course

 This course focuses on gaining knowledge about healthy aging and includes biological, psychological, sociological, and spiritual aspects of aging.
 Clinical application of knowledge takes place in a variety of settings such as the community, assisted living facilities, acute care facilities, rehabilitation centers, and long-term care facilities - Dedicated Education Units.